-Institute of Theoretical Chemistry, University of Ulm, 89069 Ulm, Germany
+Institute of Theoretical Chemistry, University of Ulm, 89069 Ulm, Germany E-mail: axel.gross@uni-ulm.de

-The interaction of hydrogen molecules with clean and hydrogen-precovered surfaces has been studied using ab initio molecular dynamics simulations based on density functional theory.
-In particular, the dependence of the dissociative adsorption probability on the hydrogen coverage and the relaxation of hot hydrogen atoms after dissociation have been addressed.
+The interaction of hydrogen molecules with clean and hydrogen-precovered Pd surfaces was studied using ab initio molecular dynamics simulations based on density functional theory.
+In particular, the dependence of the adsorption probability on the hydrogen coverage and the relaxation of hot hydrogen atoms after dissociation were addressed.
 The simulations unravel the crucial role of the substrate degrees of freedom in the dissociative adsorption process.